Home

 Early Life

 John Henry Patterson was born in Dayton, Ohio in 1844.
 His childhood was spent working the family farm and his father’s sawmill.
-The tight control his family had on their wellbeing and wealth instilled a great need for near tyrannical control of his life.
+The tight control his family had on their well-being and wealth instilled a great need for near tyrannical control of his life.

 Patterson attended Miami University and graduated from Dartmouth College in 1867.
 He took a job as a canal toll collector after his graduation until 1870.
 It was that same year he took a job managing the Southern Ohio Coal and Iron Company.
-While it was later in his life, the time he spent working there acted as further education and training in the field for what he was yet to do.
+While it was later in his life, the time he spent working there acted as further education and training in the field for what he had yet to do.
 At thirty-eight years old, Patterson made the decision to put his accrued wealth to work for him.

 Career